jbulin/jbulin.github.io/teaching/fall/nopt042/index.md

 * [Previous tutorial by R. Barták in SICStus Prolog](https://ktiml.mff.cuni.cz/~bartak/podminky/#cviceni)
 * [Previous tutorial by me in MiniZinc](https://dl1.cuni.cz/course/view.php?id=10544)

 ## Credit requirements

 There will be 12 homework assignments each of which is worth 1 point.
 In order to get the credit, you must gain at least 8 points, out of which at least 4 points must be from the second half of the semester (assignments 7-).
 Expect increasing complexity of the assignments as the semester progresses.
 There will be an additional option to get at most 4 points after the end of classes for solving somewhat harder problems.

 ## Frequently asked questions (FAQ)

-* _What should I do if I have a question?_ -- Check the FAQ.
+* _What should I do if I have a question?_ --- Check the FAQ.
 If you don't see the answer here email me putting "nopt042" in the subject.
-* _What if I want a consultation?_ -- Talk to me after class or email me to schedule an appointment.
+* _What if I want a consultation?_ --- Talk to me after class, come to the scheduled office hours, or email me to arrange an appointment.